top of page

 Does robotic surgery last longer?

-Surgical time may initially be longer during learning curve but often normalizes.
+Surgical time may initially be longer during the learning curve but often normalizes.

 Is recovery faster?